kavonk/pay-flow-pro/README.md

-# Databutton app
+# Pay Flow Pro

-This project consists of a FastAPI backend server and a React + TypeScript frontend application exported from Databutton.
+This project contains a FastAPI backend and a React + TypeScript frontend.
+It was originally built with Databutton but is now structured to run on Vercel.

 ## Stack

-- React+Typescript frontend with `yarn` as package manager.
+- React+TypeScript frontend using `yarn`.
-- Python FastAPI server with `uv` as package manager.
+- Python FastAPI server running on Vercel's Python runtime.

 ## Quickstart